Skip to main content

 • Function’s output: This is what your function returns.
 It must be in a JSON dictionary format.
 In your code, make sure to use "return" to quit the function and return the dictionary.

-• Logs: This is used to debug purposes.
+• Logs: This is used for debugging purposes.
 Use console.log("hello") to leave trails in this console.

 Note: For your function to be fully deployed after clicking on the “save & deploy” button, wait some time (about 10 seconds are usually enough).